Care and Maintenance

 The products described in this document may have chemicals that cause reactions in certain individuals.
 Braun Flooring & Interiors strongly recommends the use of safety glasses, respirators (masks) and gloves in handling any materials that contain chemicals.
 Proper disposal is recommended of maintenance products discussed herein.

-Please use this checklist as to what is and is NOT covered in your 1-year warranty.
+Please use this checklist as to what is NOT covered in your 1-year warranty.

 -Cracked or damages tile/LVT from settling or movement.